On $k$-jet field approximations to geodesic deviation equations

-that can be thought as an ordinary differential equation.
-This is a {\it local equation} in the sense that only data defined along the central geodesic $X:I\to M$ is necessary in its formulation.
-Also, equation \eqref{Jacobiequation} is linear and the set of solutions defines the finite rank vector bundle of {\it Jacobi fields} along $X:I\to M$.
-Equation \eqref{Jacobiequation} is a non-explicit covariant way of writing the {\it Jacobi equation} \cite{Levi-Civita}.
-It is compatible with the set of transformations $\Gamma^\infty(\mathbb{R}^{n})$, that can be written in a explicitly covariant way as
+that can be thought as an ordinary differential equation for the variables $\{\xi^i,\,i=1,...,n\}$.
+Equation \eqref{Jacobiequation} is linear and the set of solutions defines the finite rank vector space of {\it Jacobi fields} along ${\bf X}:I\to M$.
+Indeed, equation \eqref{Jacobiequation} is a non-explicit covariant way of writing the {\it Jacobi equation} \cite{Levi-Civita} of the connection $\nabla$,